j796160836/LINE-bot-RecipientFetcher/README.md

 1. Go to "Messaging API" tab of your channel, fill up Webhook URL to `https://<your ngrok domain>/webhook`

 1. If you want to let LINE bot send message to a yourself, use your real account to send a message to your LINE bot.

-  program will print out the `userID` in console.
+Program will print out the `userID` in console.

   	sample value:

 	```
 	{"type":"user","userId":"U527xxxxxxxxxxxxxxxxxxxxxxxxxc0ee"}